 A cofferdam provides a wide wall around the ship.
 Water will be pumped out of the enclosed area, creating a dry workspace for hull repairs.

 The proposed towing to Norfolk for repair proved risky and costly.
 Repair of the ship on site is an incredible win-win.
 The ship continues to generate revenue, serve in her memorial and educational roles, and continue as a strong regional economic and tourism generator.

 WILL CHARLIE THE ALLIGATOR AND THE WILDLIFE ON EAGLES ISLAND BE AFFECTED?

 Most of our critters live in the marsh area outside the planned cofferdam area.
-They may stay a little closer to home during construction time, but the ship is committed to preserving and protecting wildlife.
+The ship is committed to preserving and protecting wildlife.

 WHO IS PAYING FOR THESE URGENT REPAIRS? – THE GENERATIONS CAMPAIGN

 The Battleship will rely again on a public-private partnership to fund its hull repairs and educational improvements, anticipated to be $17 million total.
 We will seek the support of individuals, corporations, foundations, and organizations statewide and nationally to fund this need.

 A leadership gift phase will be launched in 2012 seeking support of statewide leaders and a substantial portion of needed contributions.
 A public gift phase will follow inspiring broad support of all generations much like the famous call to Save Our Ship inspired a generation to bring our proud namesake home.